georgejecook/maestro-roku-list/README.md

 ## Status: (really really close)

-Maestro list is approachign completion.
+Maestro list is approaching completion.
 It's currently being rolled out on some forward thinking clients, who I thank most graciously for understanding the reasons for this project and supporting it's development.

 ## Sample app
   - `npm i`